lmcardle/conf_track_mgmt/readme.md

 Approach
 This solution is written in Ruby.
 The source files are located under the lib directory.

 To run the program, at a terminal prompt, run the /lib/conf_planner.rb file.
-On a Mac, inside the lib folder, you would type: ruby conf_planner.rb.
+On a Mac, at the root of the project folder, you would type: ruby lib/conf_planner.rb.

-The data input file is located at the root and named test_input
+The data input file is located at the root and named "test_input"